Tanzania’s government announces outbreak of dengue fever

 Deputy health minister Faustine Ndugulile said Thursday that 252 people have been hospitalized in Dar es Salaam while 55 others have been admitted at health facilities in the Tanga region.

 Dengue fever causes severe headache along with muscle and joint pain.
-There is no treatment.
+There is no cure.

 The Tanzanian government attributes the outbreak to heavy rainfall.